cibernox/ember-basic-dropdown/README.md

 # Ember-basic-dropdown

-This a very minimal dropdown.
-That means that is very agnostic about what is going to contain.
+This is a very minimal dropdown.
+That means that it is agnostic about what it is going to contain.

 It is intended to be a building block for more complex components but is perfectly usable.